igormintz/fast_dicom_reader/README.md

 - **CLI interface**: Command-line tool for batch processing with progress tracking
 - **Cross-platform**: Works on macOS, Linux, and Windows

-## Prerequisites

-- Rust (1.70 or later)
-- Python 3.7 or later
-- pip

 ## Installation

 ### Building from Source